No need to travel! We can bring our services directly to you!

 Loss of future earning capacity and employment benefits Psychological trauma and anxiety

 In hit-and-run cases, California law allows punitive damages to punish the at-fault driver's egregious conduct.
 These damages are awarded when the driver's behavior shows malice, oppression, or fraud.
-Fleeing the accident scene demonstrates such reckless disregard for others' safety, making punitive damages available in addition to economic and non-economic damages.
+Fleeing the accident scene demonstrates such reckless disregard for others' safety that punitive damages are potentially available in addition to economic and non-economic damages.

 Pedestrian Accident Lawsuit: What You Need to Know

 If you've been injured in a pedestrian accident, understanding the legal process is crucial for protecting your rights and pursuing fair compensation.
-This section outlines key steps and considerations for navigating a pedestrian accident lawsuit in California.
+This section outlines key steps and considerations in a California pedestrian accident lawsuit.

 While every case is unique, the pedestrian accident settlement process generally follows these key steps: